Tkinter Button

 )Code language: Python (python)

-If the function contains one expression, you use a lambda expression:
+If the function contains one expression, you can use a lambda expression:

 ttk.Button(